-ADOT is currently conducting a pro-active, multi-year research project to use field data and modeling to characterize discharges and determine what, if any, is ADOT's contribution to pollutants of concern for the TMDL waters.
+During FY 2023, ADOT finalized a pro-active, multi-year research project to use field data and modeling to characterize discharges and determine what, if any, is ADOT's contribution to pollutants of concern for the TMDL waters.
 In 2021, ADOT began evaluating pollutant loadings in stormwater runoff sampled from ADOT rights-of-way from five drainage basins to assess the need for potential stormwater management and treatment activities to reduce pollutant levels in runoff.
 The drainage basins with established TMDLs being sampled, modeled and analyzed for this research project consist of: